 Give reviewers recognition

-- Reviewers are grateful for efforts, however small, to show appreciation of their work
+- Reviewers are grateful for efforts, however small, to show appreciation of their work.

-- You can recognize reviewers with certificates and annual listings in the journal
+- You can recognize reviewers with certificates and annual listings in the journal.

 Provide clear guidance

-- Reviewers benefit from having information and guidance from the start of the review process, including timely and useful reminders
+- Reviewers benefit from having information and guidance from the start of the review process, including timely and useful reminders.

-- Develop a set of clear reviewer guidelines
+- Develop a set of clear reviewer guidelines.

-- Include deadlines in the reviewer invitation letter
+- Ensure that your journal includes deadlines in its reviewer invitation letter(s).

-Create a reviewer classifications list for your journal, so you can match manuscripts to the right reviewer according to their area of expertise.
+- Create a reviewer classifications list for your journal, so you can match manuscripts to the right reviewer according to their area of expertise.